Auste1989/metis_projects/Project_3/MVP_Summary.md

 ## Minimal Viable Product (MVP) Summary

+### Topic:
-## Topic: School student's math grade (or Pass / Fail)
+School student's math grade (or Pass / Fail)

 ### Description:
-Predicting student's mathematics class grade based on gender, age, relationship status and weekly alcohol consumption.
+Predicting student's mathematics grade based on sex, age, relationship status and weekly alcohol consumption.

-### Why? *My domain knowledge*
+### Why?
-From personal experience, I think that drinking alcohol has a negative impact on grades, especially at school-age.
-It would be interesting to see if that is indeed the case.
+In my opinion drinking alcohol has a negative impact on learning.
+It would be interesting to see if that is indeed the case in a more scientific way rather than just from personal experience.

 ### Plan of Action: